Sunak to sign new Rwanda treaty after Supreme Court rules his plan unlawful

 Rishi Sunak vowed to sign an upgraded deal with Rwanda after his promise to “stop the boats” was plunged into fresh jeopardy by the Supreme Court ruling his flagship asylum policy is unlawful.

-The Prime Minister hinted he could change UK laws “if necessary” and may reconsider “international relationships” as he comes under pressure from Conservatives to quit the European Convention on Human Rights (ECHR).
+The Prime Minister was resisting pressure from some Conservatives to quit the European Convention on Human Rights (ECHR) but hinted he could change UK laws “if necessary” and may reconsider “international relationships”.

+Sacked home secretary Suella Braverman demanded on Wednesday that Mr Sunak introduces “emergency legislation” blocking off the ECHR, Human Rights Act and other routes of legal challenge.

-Five justices at the UK’s highest court on Wednesday unanimously rejected the Government’s appeal over its policy of removing asylum seekers to the east African nation if they arrive by unauthorised means.
+Five justices at the UK’s highest court unanimously rejected the Government’s appeal over its policy of removing asylum seekers to the east African nation if they arrive by unauthorised means.

-Expulsion flights to Kigali will stay grounded despite the UK handing over more than £140 million for a policy that has been stalled during more than a year of legal challenges.
+Downing Street was unable to say whether the expulsion flights to Kigali that have been grounded for more than a year during the legal challenges will take off before the next election.

+None of the £140 million the UK has already paid to Rwanda can be clawed back as the new treaty is expected to add even more to the costs as negotiations are under way.

 New Home Secretary James Cleverly said the Rwanda deal would be increased to a legally-binding treaty “as soon as possible” to alleviate the concerns to make it consistent with international law.